krewzer/readme-cruiser/README.md

 ## Usage

-For an exhaustive overview of this project, check out the API docs on [Gitbook]().
+For notes and exhaustive overview of this project, check out the docs on [Gitbook]().

 ## License